 The overnight dexamethasone suppression test checks to see how taking a corticosteroid medicine (called dexamethasone) changes the levels of the hormone cortisol in the blood.
 This test checks for a condition in which large amounts of cortisol are produced by the adrenal glands (Cushing's syndrome).

-Normally, when the pituitary glands make less adrenocorticotropic hormone (ACTH), the adrenal glands make less cortisol.
-(See pictures of the pituitary gland and the adrenal glands.)
+Normally, when the pituitary gland make less adrenocorticotropic hormone (ACTH), the adrenal glands make less cortisol.
 Dexamethasone, which is like cortisol, decreases the amount of ACTH released by the pituitary gland, which in turn decreases the amount of cortisol released by the adrenal glands.